TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/FileDirectoryPermissions.rst

 File/directory permissions
 ==========================

+..  todo: This describes the situation in legacy installations only

 The correct and secure setup of the underlying server is an essential prerequisite for a secure web application.
 Well-considered access permissions on files and directories are an important part of this